tgc-bot/FourAcesContracts/Membership.md

 ## M.O.A.
 Investigations

-57. The Ministry of Admissions has the authority to launch investigations or inquires to find the truth or come to a conclusion on a given subject.
+57. The Ministry of Admissions has the authority to launch investigations or inquiries to find the truth or come to a conclusion on a given subject.

 58. Investigations MAY only be started by the M.O.A.
 Inspector, and any final judgement or decisions will be issued by the Inspector.